▌ ▐ ▐▀▌ █ █▀▌ ▐▀▌ ▌ ▐ ▐▌▐▌ ▐▀▀ ▀▌▐▌▐▀ █▒▒▒▒▒▒▒▒▒▒▒▓▒▒▒▒█▒▒▒▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓

 credits: design and font inspired by Seth Able's LoRD, some images converted to ANSI using ManyTools, original drawing of me by anonymous.

-last updated on eightteen june, two thousand eightteen.
+last updated on three july, two thousand twenty three.